AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - light.md

 ## 3.8 Domain 12 — Security & Secrets (mode-aware)

-- **Core security rules (always)**
+- **Secrets handling**
   - Never store secrets in code or commit them to the repo.
-  - Validate all user input; avoid unsafe patterns (`eval`, unsanitized HTML, etc.).
-  - Authenticate and authorize **server-side** (or in secure backend services).
-  - Avoid raw HTML injection (`dangerouslySetInnerHTML` or equivalents) unless strictly necessary and sanitized.

-- **Web-app profile security posture (stack-neutral)**
+  - Secrets must be read only from environment variables or a secret manager, and only in backend/server code.
+  - Session cookies (where used) must be `HttpOnly`, `Secure`, `SameSite=strict`.
+  - Never expose secrets or tokens to the client; never store tokens in `localStorage` or similar insecure storage.

-  - **Auth & identity**
+- **Authentication**
   - Use secure, project-chosen auth (e.g., Supabase Auth, Firebase Auth, Cognito) documented in `.local` / playbooks.
   - Sessions validated server-side; client state is not trusted for auth decisions.

-  - **Authorization & data access**
+- **Authorization**
   - Role and permission checks at server/backend boundaries.
   - For RLS-capable stacks (e.g., Supabase), **RLS enabled on all tables**; no bypassing RLS with raw SQL.
   - No direct DB access from client that exposes credentials or bypasses backend security.

-  - **Secrets handling**
-    - Secrets read only from environment/secret manager, and only in backend/server code.
-    - Session cookies (where used) must be `HttpOnly`, `Secure`, `SameSite=strict`.
-    - Never expose secrets or tokens to the client; never store tokens in `localStorage` or similar insecure storage.
+- **External API constraints**
+  - Validate and sanitize all external input.
+  - Avoid unsafe patterns (`eval`, unsanitized HTML, etc.).
+  - Avoid `dangerouslySetInnerHTML` (or equivalent) with untrusted content.

 - **Forbidden actions (always)**
   - Committing API keys, DB passwords, JWT secrets, or any credentials.